Homeworking: HR guide

 Expectations and keeping in touch

 Managers should make it clear what is expected of employees working from home.
-Many employees will not be used to homeworking and may find it difficult to motivate themselves.
+Some employees may not be used to homeworking and could find it difficult to motivate themselves.
 Managers should offer as much support as possible.

 Things to consider could include: